Techcps/GSP/Analyzing Network Traffic with VPC Flow Logs/techcps.md

 ```
 ---

-## 🚨Now please watch thte video carefully and follow the instructions
+## 🚨Now please watch the video carefully and follow the instructions

 ---